Tour Tips & Information

-You can stay on Alcatraz Island as long as you like, but allow at least 3 hours for cruising to the Island, taking the Cellhouse audio tour, exploring the rest of the Island and its historic exhibits, and returning via ferry to Pier 33 Alcatraz Landing.
+You can stay on Alcatraz Island as long as you like, but allow at least 3 hours for cruising to the Island, taking the Cellhouse audio tour, exploring the rest of the Island and its historic exhibits and returning via ferry to Pier 33 Alcatraz Landing.
 It is recommended that you line up one half hour prior to your departure time.
-Departure and return schedules.
-Our boats leave on time and your departure time is shown on your ticket.
+See our departure and return schedules.
+Our ferries leave on time and your departure time is shown on your ticket.

 Photo ID Requirements

 A government issued photo ID is required for every person who books tickets to Alcatraz Island.
 Government issued photo ID’s are required when purchasing and picking up tickets at the Alcatraz Cruises Ticketbooth, and may again be required in the boarding area.
 Customers purchasing and printing Alcatraz tickets online should arrive at Pier 33 Alcatraz Landing with their government issued photo ID.
 Photo ID’s are not necessary for every person in the party, but are required for the person who purchased the tickets.
 Photocopies of passports are accepted as valid identification.
 Please leave your actual passport in a safe place back at your hotel.

 Picnicking and consuming food on Alcatraz Island is allowed at the dock area from the picnic tables to the restrooms only.
 Bottled water is allowed on all areas of the Island.
 Food and beverages are available for purchase at Pier 33 Alcatraz Landing, and on board all Alcatraz Cruises vessels.
 Alcoholic beverages are available for purchase only on ferries departing Alcatraz Island for Pier 33.
 Alcoholic beverages are not offered for sale on Alcatraz Cruises vessels bound for Alcatraz Island.